Charitable Giving and Taxes

 Itemize or Not?

-Deductions for charitable gifts can be made whether you itemize or take a standard deduction.
+Deductions for charitable gifts can be made only if you itemize deductions.

 An organization cannot simply state that it is a nonprofit group and receive donations that are tax deductible.
 Make sure it has a 501(c)(3) tax status, which is granted by the IRS to organizations that are officially recognized as a nonprofit.
 In general, for-profit companies cannot receive tax-deductible donations, though many for-profit organizations will set up nonprofit groups that are eligible.